 How Agile Estate Planning Handles Probate GAL Requirements

 The Guardian ad Litem tab is always available within the probate interview.
-The probate system witll automatically evaluate the parties and roles entered on the earlier party-realted tabs (e.g., Decedent Spouse, Children, Other Parties), to determine whether a Probate GAL may be required or whether waiver of the probate GAL appointment may apply.
+The system will automatically evaluate the parties and roles entered on the earlier party-related tabs to determine whether a Probate GAL may be required or — in a testate probate — whether waiver of the probate GAL appointment may apply.

-When the system identifies a potentially unrepresented minor, alleged incapacitated adult, or protected beneficiary, the GAL workflow guides you through identifying the parties requiring representation, determining whether a Full or Limited Probate GAL is appropriate, and evaluating whether an existing fiduciary relationship or other circumstance may eliminate the need for GAL appointment.
+When the system identifies a potentially unrepresented minor, alleged incapacitated adult, or protected beneficiary, the GAL workflow guides you through identifying the parties requiring representation, determining the appropriate scope of representation, and evaluating whether an existing fiduciary relationship may eliminate the need for GAL appointment.

-The software also updates probate pleadings and notices to reflect GAL representation where required and can prepare both GAL appointment pleadings and related probate opening documents depending on the workflow selected.
+The software also updates probate pleadings and notices to reflect GAL representation where required and can prepare GAL appointment pleadings alongside the probate opening documents.

-For a step-by-step walkthrough of completing the Guardian ad Litem tab, including screenshots and drafting workflow examples, see [Using the Guardian ad Litem Tab in Agile Estate Planning].
+For a step-by-step walkthrough of completing the Guardian ad Litem tab, see the tab-specific article for your matter type: